-9. An employee who is required to attend to a fire, which is threatening or is on an ASD site, outside of their normal duties, and has the appropriate qualifications (as below), is to be paid an allowance, as set out in Table 4:
+12. An employee who is required to attend to a fire, which is threatening or is on an ASD site, outside of their normal duties, and has the appropriate qualifications (as below), is to be paid an allowance, as set out in Table 4:

-Table 4: Fire Fighting Allowance
+Table 3: Fire Fighting Allowance

-RATE PER WEEK APPROPRIATE QUALIFICATIONS From date specified in subparagraph G2.1a From date specified in subparagraph G2.1b From date specified in subparagraph G2.1c A "fire fighting qualification" recognised by the Australian Fire Fighting Authorities Council - \$18.11 \$18.47 \$18.84 A recognised "basic first aid qualification" φιο.ιι φ10.4 1 φ10.0 4
+Appropriate qualifications Rate per week specified in • From date specified in subparagra ph G2.1c A "fire fighting qualification" recognised by the Australian Fire Fighting Authorities Council • \$20.54 \$21.24 A recognised "basic first aid qualification" 7 , -3.
+3 . , ,